Welcome to the Shopping ads Policy centre

-  Examples of inappropriate or offensive content: Bullying or intimidation of an individual or group; racial discrimination; hate group paraphernalia; graphic crime scene or accident images; cruelty to animals; murder; self-harm; extortion or blackmail; sale or trade of endangered species.
+Examples of inappropriate or offensive content: Bullying or intimidation of an individual or group; racial discrimination; hate group paraphernalia; graphic crime scene or accident images; cruelty to animals; murder; self-harm; extortion or blackmail; the sale or trade of endangered species.

-  Google aims to enable businesses to promote a wide variety of products, but some Google products and platforms may not be optimised to appropriately support all content types.
+Google aims to enable businesses to promote a wide variety of products but some Google products and platforms may not be optimised to appropriately support all content types.

-  - malicious content
+- Malicious content

 Google wants users to trust that information about them will be respected and handled with appropriate care.
 As such, our advertising partners should not misuse this information, nor collect it for unclear purposes or without appropriate security measures.

 Examples of user information that must be handled with care: Full name; email address; postal address; phone number; national identity, pension, national insurance, tax ID, healthcare or driving licence number; birth date or mother's maiden name in addition to any of the above information; financial status; political affiliation; sexual orientation; race or ethnicity; religion.

 Examples of irresponsible data collection and use: Obtaining the following data over non-secure SSL (https://) server connections:

 - Username or email in combination with passwords

 - Bank and investment account numbers